 • Davidson Seeds, Degenhardt Farms, Dyck Seed Farm, Fabian Seeds, Lindholm Seed Farm, Mastin Seeds, Solick Seeds, H. Warkentin,

 Applied research and forage associations performed regional silage trials at eight locations throughout the province.The trials are intended to determine yield and nutritional values of various cereal crops and cereal/pea combinations.

 Varieties of barley, oats, triticale and peas commonly used for silage, green feed and swath grazing were included in the trial.
 The cereal trials, (barley, oats and triticale), were seeded at recommended seeding density rates with fertility as determined from soil samples.
 The pulse mixture trial looked at increasing the nutritional value of silage, with a potential side benefit of decreasing future nitrogen costs.
 The pulse mix plots were seeded with 50 pounds of 11-52-0-0, while the monoculture cereal comparison plots were fertilized with 50 percent of the recommended fertilizer rates.
 Peas were seeded at 75 percent of their recommended seeding rate and cereals at 50 percent when in mixtures.

-In 2017 WCFA had the Regional Silage Variety Trial at both our Wildwood and Brazeau County Forage Research Sitea, but data was only collected on the varieties grown at the Wildwood site.
+In 2018 WCFA had the Regional Silage Variety Trial at our Wildwood Forage Research Site.

 Nutrition was assessed using NIRS for macro-nutrient assessments and wet chemistry for the micro-nutrients.
 Full nutritional analysis was done on each sample, however, only six nutritional categories are reported: crude protein (CP), total digestible nutrients (TDN) which is an estimation of energy, calcium (Ca), phosphorus (P), potassium (K) and magnesium (Mg).